ponylang/pony-tutorial/docs/packages/package-system.md

 ## Scheme indicators

-Use commands can do a few other things as well as including packages, we'll get to those later.
-The whole string we give to a use command is known as the _specifier_.
+The string we give to a use command is known as the _specifier_.
 This consists of a _scheme_ indicator and a _locator_, separated by a colon.
 The scheme indicator tells the use command what we want it to do, for example the scheme indicator for including a package is "package".
 If no colon is found within the specifier string then the use command assumes you meant "package".

 The following two use commands are exactly equivalent: